trueos/pcbsd/src-qt5/docs/support.rst

 If you have a GitHub account and are logged in, you can contribute minor PBI changes to the `pbi-modules repository <https://github.com/pcbsd/pcbsd/tree/master/pbi-modules>`_ using a web browser.
-If you do not have a GitHub account, `create one <https://github.com/>`_ and use a valid email address as you will need to confirm your email address.
+If you do not have a GitHub account, `create one <https://github.com/>`_ using a valid email address as you will need to confirm your email address.

 For example, to add a screenshot for an application, upload the screenshot file to a publicly accessible site, then add the URL to the screenshot in between the quotes of the *PBI_SCREENSHOTS=""* line in the :file:`pbi.conf` file for that module.
 Or, to add a similar application, put the package category and package name in between the *PBI_PLUGINS=""* line in the :file:`pbi.conf` file for that module.
 As an example, refer to the `pbi.conf for the www/firefox PBI module <https://github.com/pcbsd/pcbsd/blob/master/pbi-modules/www/firefox/pbi.conf>`_.
-More information about the the available :file:`pbi.conf` variables can be found in Table 8.1a.
+More information about the available :file:`pbi.conf` variables can be found in Table 8.1a.

 To make the edit, click on the :file:`pbi.conf` file for the module, click the "Edit" button, make the change, then click the "Commit changes" button.
 This will issue a "git pull" request which will be reviewed by a developer who will either approve it or contact you if more information about the edit is needed.
 Once the request is approved, you will receive an email about the approval and the change will appear in :ref:`AppCafe®` when the next package set becomes available.
-How long that takes depends upon whether the system is set to use the PRODUCTION or EDGE package set.
+How long that takes depends upon whether the user's system is set to use the PRODUCTION or EDGE package set.

 .. index:: advocacy
 .. _Purchase PC-BSD® Swag: